rebeccatraceyt/Kryan/README.md

 ### Creating a Clone
 How to run this project locally:
-1. Install the <a href="https://www.gitpod.io/docs/browser-extension/" target="_blank" alt="Link to Gitpod Browser extension download (external)">Gitpod Browser</a> Extension for Chrome.
+1. Install the <a href="https://www.gitpod.io/docs/browser-extension/" target="_blank" alt="Link to Gitpod Browser extension download (external)">GitPod Browser</a> Extension for Chrome.
 2. After installation, restart the browser.
 3. Log into <a href="https://github.com/login" target="_blank" alt="Link to GitHub login page">GitHub</a> or <a href="https://github.com/join" target="_blank" alt="Link to GitHub create account page">create an account</a>.
 4. Locate the <a href="https://github.com/rebeccatraceyt/KryanLive" target="_blank" alt="Link to GitHub Repo">GitHub Repository</a>.
-5. Click the green "Gitpod" button in the top right corner of the respository This will trigger a new gitpod workspace to be created from the code in github where you can work locally.
+5. Click the green "GitPod" button in the top right corner of the repository.
+This will trigger a new gitPod workspace to be created from the code in github where you can work locally.

-How to run this project within a local IDE such as VSCode:
+How to run this project within a local IDE, such as VSCode:

 1. Log into <a href="https://github.com/login" target="_blank" alt="Link to GitHub login page (external)">GitHub</a> or <a href="https://github.com/join" target="_blank" alt="Link to GitHub create account page">create an account</a>.
 2. Locate the <a href="https://github.com/rebeccatraceyt/KryanLive" target="_blank" alt="Link to GitHub Repo">GitHub Repository</a>.